Best Summer Jobs for Premeds & How to Find Them

 • Assisting physicians by preparing instruments, sterilizing equipment, and taking medical notes

-Lastly, MAs work in every outcare patient setting.
+Lastly, MAs work in every outpatient setting.
 If you are interested in surgery, you can be hired as a medical assistant for your local surgeon’s practice on the days they are in-clinic.
 If you are interested in psychiatry, there are many opportunities for you to work with psychiatrists.
 Your options are limitless.

 By being able to pursue this role in any setting, you can build a more cohesive personal narrative for your med school application and demonstrate a varied and rich clinical experience.